swiftlang/swift-testing/CONTRIBUTING.md

-# Contributing to `swift-testing`
+# Contributing to Swift Testing

 There are many ways to contribute to this project.
-If you are making changes that do not materially affect the user-facing semantics of `swift-testing`, such as fixing bugs or writing documentation, feel free to open a pull request (PR) directly.
+If you are making changes that don't materially affect the user-facing semantics of Swift Testing, such as fixing bugs or writing documentation, feel free to open a pull request (PR) directly.

-Larger changes that _do_ materially change the semantics of `swift-testing`, such as new APIs or modifications to existing APIs, must undergo community discussion prior to being accepted.
+Larger changes that _do_ materially change the semantics of Swift Testing, such as new APIs or modifications to existing APIs, must undergo community discussion prior to being accepted.